VaniShivS/Shivani-16/README.md

 # Welcome to Shivani's GitHub Playground! 🚀

 ## About Me
 Hello there!
 I'm Shivani, an enthusiastic MCA graduate with a passion for web development.
-My journey in the world of programming has equipped me with solid skills in HTML, CSS, JavaScript, PHP, and MySQL.
+My journey in the world of programming has equipped me with solid skills in HTML, CSS, JavaScript, PHP,Reactjs and MySQL.
 I enjoy creating responsive and dynamic web applications that not only look good but also function seamlessly.

 ## 💻 Tech Stack
 - HTML